barakle2401/virtual-memory-management/README.md

 # virtual-memory-management
-simulate virtual memory management technique and demand by paging method - to management memory system only the demanded pages of the process will store into the ram pages that has been changeed will be store into the swap file
+simulate virtual memory by management technique and demand by paging method - to management memory system only the demanded page of the process will store into the ram pages that has been changed will be store into the swap file
 ## program flow chart  :

 ![alt text](https://github.com/barakle2401/virtual-memory-management/blob/master/memorySimulate.PNG)